Wolox/redux-recompose/README.md

 ## Configuration [WIP]

 Currently, this library is oriented to use `seamless-immutable` for immutability concerns and `apisauce` for doing http requests.
-Soon, this will be able to be configured for using `immutable.js` by example or using another library for requests.

-Stay tuned !

 ## Thanks to
 This library was inspired by acdlite/recompose.
 Let's keep creating tools for ease development.